Home | Site Index | Disclaimer | Email Me!

 |

-Towards the end of their rant, thinly disguised as "Sign-on Rules", they refer to "information from a Disny representative" as though this
+Towards the end of their rant, thinly disguised as "Sign-on Rules", they refer to "information from a Disney representative" as though this

-information were the Ten Commandments and not to be challanged.
+information were the Ten Commandments and not to be challenged.
 Wrong.
 We have already been in court with Disney Enterprises over their

-legal analysis of the use of their products and
+legal analysis of the use of their licensed fabrics and

 they settled in our favor.
 Disney stills spouts the corporate line to keep the uninformed